Aaron Rapoport

 Aaron Rapoport (born May 22, 1954) is an American photographer, best known for his photographs of musicians.

 Biography

 In a career that spans over three decades, Rapoport has photographed in a wide variety of areas including commercial photography.
-His photography of album/CD covers is particularly well known.
-One of his most famous cover photos is for the Supertramp album, Breakfast in America.
+His photography of album/CD covers includes a cover photo for the Supertramp album, Breakfast in America.

-Presently, Rapoport continues to be active as a photographer and is based in Los Angeles, California.
+Rapoport is based in Los Angeles, California.